-- 1. Member States shall ensure that their competent authorities cooperate among each other to ensure access to information for victims of terrorism who are residents of a Member State other than that one where the terrorist offence was committed.
-The access to information shall include in particular information about the victims' rights, available support services and accessible compensation schemes. - 2.
-Member States shall ensure that all victims of terrorism have access to the assistance and specialist support services as laid down in Article 22 on the territory of the Member State of their residence, even if the terrorist offence was committed in another Member State.
+Member States shall ensure that their competent authorities cooperate among each other to ensure access to information for that victims of terrorism who are residents of a Member State other than that one where the terrorist offence was committed receive access to information shall include in particular information regarding their victims' rights, the available support services and the accessible compensation schemes.
+In this respect, competent authorities of the Member States concerned may cooperate with each other to ensure the effective access of victims to such information. ^{3940.}